IntronicCNVs/Background-models/README.md

 The number of CNVs overlapping introns is calculated by groups of introns classified by: (1) evolutionary ages or (2 sizes.
 A P-value is calculate for each subgroup of introns.

+enrichment_coding_general.R

+Here the observed number of CNVs that overlaps with exons is counted in the real CNV maps and in the randomized maps.
+Then, the enrichment is calculated using the function in calculate_pvalue_randomizations.R

+enrichment_coding_by_age.R

+Here the observed number of CNVs that overlaps with exons (and the number of genes affected by exon-overlapping CNVs) is counted in the real CNV maps and in the randomized maps, separating by gene evolutionary ages.
+Then, the enrichment is calculated using the function in calculate_pvalue_randomizations.R

 deletions_introns_genes_ages.RData

 RData object containing coordinates of deletions, intronic ranges, exons ranges and gene evolutionary ages, necessary for running all analyses.

+Table_S7_list_of_CNVs.xls

+Supplementary table S7 from the article, containing all CNVs used taken into account in the study and their impact on genes.